msei99/pbgui/README.md

 Copy the start.bat.example to start.bat
 Edit pbguipath in the start.bat to your pbgui installation path Add start.bat to Windows Task Scheduler and use Trigger "At system startup"

+## v1.28 (24-11-2024)
+- VPS-Manager check for working rclone on Master before Setup a VPS
+- Added GUI Settup for rclone buckets (Services PBRemote)
+- Added Test Connection for rclone buckets
+- VPS-Manager Install and Update rclone on Master
+- Bugfix Optimize V7 corrupted results
+- Higher verbosity Level when setup vps and select debug
+- Disable ipv6 on VPS using grub
+- Coindata Fix for NEIROETHUSDT on binance and correct marketcap
+- Bugfix Hyperliquid import
+- Expanded Settings when Setup an new VPS

 ## v1.27 (19-11-2024)
 - Bugfix Results Backtest Single